luloxi/PunkSociety/README.md

-🫂 DARTE is an social dapp that empowers users to monetize their posts.
+🫂 SocialBunny is an social dapp that empowers users to monetize their posts.

 - Posts tokenization on mainnet is optional.
 - Creators get royalties for sales of their tokenized posts
 - First minters of a post get a share of those royalties.